ADU Rental Returns in Huntington Beach: Rules & Strategy

 • JADUs and size: State rules allow Junior ADUs up to 500 square feet and support both conversions and detached ADUs.
 For an overview, explore HCD's ADU guidance at California HCD.

-Coastal zone and HOAs
+Coastal Zone and HOAs

 • Coastal parcels: Properties in Huntington Beach's coastal zone can trigger extra review under the Local Coastal Program.
 The California Coastal Commission is preparing additional guidance under SB 1077, so coastal projects may see added steps or appeal potential.
 Check the latest updates at the Coastal Commission's SB 1077 page.